-High school students in the Wilkes Community College service area are offered additional opportunities to excel in their academic pursuits through concurrent enrollment course offerings.
-Students who are on course for graduation, eligible by academic standing, and meet designated prerequisites may select courses offered by Wilkes Community College, traditionally during their junior and senior years in high school.
-Through Learn and Earn Online and concurrent enrollment opportunities, students may complete 29 or more hours of college credit while in high school.
-These credits could count as the first year of an Associate in Arts/Associate in Science degree at Wilkes Community College.
-Through afternoon college and other enrollment opportunities, students can also earn credits in an Associate in Applied Science, diploma and certificate programs.
-For additional information, please call (336) 838-6441 or go to the WCC website at www.wilkescc.edu and click on Student Resources, then High School Enrollment.
+High school students are offered opportunities to excel in their academic pursuits through concurrent enrollment course offerings.
+Students who are eligible under the NC Career and College Promise guidelines may enroll in courses offered by WCC during their junior and senior years in high school.
+Through the NC Career and College Promise programs, high school students can begin their college work, tuition-free, while they are in high school, allowing them to get a head start on their workplace and college preparation.
+Courses may be offered on the WCC campus, online and at the high schools.
+Credits earned will count toward an Associate in Arts, Associate in Science or Associate in Applied Science degree, diploma or certificate.
+For additional information, go to the WCC website at www.wilkescc.edu and click on Career College Promise.